lauraxinli84/gpt_4o_system_card_gen_ai_f25_paper_presentation/README.md

 ### 6. Long-Term Deployment Considerations

-The system card documents pre-deployment testing, but certain risks only emerge over extended time periods:

 **Not Addressed:**
 - How do users' relationships with the model evolve over weeks or months?
 - Do people become increasingly trusting of the model over time, leading to miscalibration?
-- What occurs when the model is integrated into daily workflows—email, calendar, messaging?
 - How do these models affect human-to-human communication norms?

 These are challenging questions that likely cannot be answered before deployment.
 However, the system card does not outline a plan for ongoing monitoring or research into these longer-term effects.